-San Francisco, also referred to as the Bay Area, is one of my favorite places to visit in California.
-It’s one of the best elopement locations in California and has some of the best views and experiences for couples all around the world.
+San Francisco, also referred to as the Bay Area, is one of my favorite places to visit and photograph in California.
+It’s one of the best elopement locations in California and has some of the most unforgettable experiences for couples all around the world.
 San Francisco is known for the iconic Golden Gate Bridge, City Hall, small beaches, towering redwoods, and to-die-for Ghirardelli sundaes.
 As a San Francisco elopement photographer, I wanted to create a complete guide that covers where to elope, San Francisco elopement packages, marriage licenses and laws, and so much more!

 Point Reyes National Seashore